 Call today to book a home energy assessment and learn how your home can benefit from a retrofit!

-Clients are eligible for provincial rebates on upgrades such as attic and wall insulation as well as air sealing, and new energy efficient windows and doors.
-The assessment costs $200 which includes two personalized home visits; the first to assess the home and the second as a follow-up visit to verify improvements.
-Also included in the assessment cost are direct install products including compact fluorescent lamps, electric hot water tank wrap and pipe wrap at no additional charge.
-These products will be installed at a subsequent home visit, to be scheduled at the homeowner’s convenience.
+Clients are eligible for provincial rebates on upgrades, such as attic and wall insulation, air sealing, and new energy efficient windows and doors.
+The assessment costs $200, which includes two personalized home visits: the first to assess the home and the second to follow up and verify all improvements.
+Also included in the assessment cost are direct install products, including compact fluorescent lamps, electric hot water tank wraps, and pipe wraps, at no additional charge.
+These products will be installed at a subsequent home visit to be scheduled at the homeowner’s convenience.

 Homeowners have up to 12 months to complete upgrades and schedule their follow-up visit.
 A label with an updated EnerGuide Rating and a rebate cheque (if applicable) will be mailed out directly.
 Learn more on how to proceed and sign up for the Home Energy Assessment program.

-Those who participated in the former federal ecoEnergy or provincial programs are still eligible to participate in the current Home energy Assessment program.
-Homeowners who qualify can receive rebates of up to $3,000 for electrically heated homes and $1,500 for non-electrically heated homes.
+Those who participated in the former federal ecoEnergy or provincial programs are still eligible to participate in the current Home Energy Assessment program.
+Qualifying homeowners can receive rebates of up to $3,000 for electrically heated homes and $1,500 for non-electrically heated homes.

 For those who have already participated in the provincial home energy program prior to April 1, 2012 and have not had a follow-up visit, additional information regarding the program changes can be viewed here.